3DS Authentication Rules

 Targetable Attributes

-Rules can evaluate authentications based on several attributes including (but not limited to):
+Rules can evaluate authentications based on the following attributes:

 • MCC: Merchant Category Code